 Your recordings of Abe in his own words and your obvious heartfelt connection to him as a man of incredible courage and warmth made his life feel palpably real for us.
 Talking about the Holocaust is always a challenge due to the immense horror of the event and the way it is beginning to feel further away, but you managed to bring Abe’s experience — and his humor and joi de vivre — into our class and our hearts.
 I can’t thank you enough.

-I wish you could Meet my friend Abe
+I want you to meet my friend Abe

 Steve’s goal is to keep Abe’s legacy alive by sharing Abe’s story with as many people as possible.
-As of March, 2024, Steve has told Abe’s story to more than 105 groups for a total of more than 5,500 people.
+As of November, 2024, Steve has shared Abe’s story with more than 120 audiences (over 6,000 people).
 He has spoken with high school audiences from Maine to Florida; to several groups students at Duke University (see testimonials), Indiana University and Davidson College; at Binkley Baptist Church in Chapel Hill, NC; and as a part of a commemoration for International Holocaust Remembrance Day.
-He has also spoken to employees at several companies over Zoom, including Brex (25 people), RedHat (40 people), and SalesHive (90 people).
+He has also spoken to employees at several companies over Zoom, including Brex, RedHat, and SalesHive (90 people on a Zoom call for 90 minutes on a Friday afternoon).

 Basics about Abe: